1.Do you charge any additional monthly fee other than tuition?

 According to California Licensing requirements full day preschools must schedule a daily rest-time.
 Some children need to sleep longer and some children do not nap at all.
 We accommodate both needs.
 The child who does not nap is asked to remain on his/her mat until wake-up time and allowed to read a book when the rest of the children are asleep.

-Children bring their own lunch.
-We serve a nutritious snack in the morning and afternoon.
+Children bring their own lunch and snacks.
 Please keep lunch healthy and natural.
 Good nutrition is part of our curriculum and important for the success of a child’s day.
 Please let us know if your child has any allergies or special dietary needs.

 We enjoy celebrating your child’s birthday.
 You are welcome to bring a treat to share with your child’s group.
 Your child’s teacher is available to coordinate the details with you.